Rafii2198/ArtemisAutoUpdater/README.md

 ## About

-Artemis Auto Updater is a script that (you guessed it) automatically updates [Wynntils Artemis](https://ci.wynntils.com/job/Artemis/) when update is available.
+Artemis Auto Updater is a script that (you guessed it) automatically updates [Wynntils Artemis](https://ci.wynntils.com/job/Artemis/) when an update is available.
 It will also download Artemis if it is not downloaded at all.

 ## Requirements